-In the event of a situation that is not determined to be sufficient to close the campus, faculty are asked to use good judgement in allowing an absence of a student who feels that their attendance would adversely affect their safety and therefore cause their absence.
-In these situations, students are expected to catch up missed class material.
+In the event of a situation which is not determined to be sufficient to close the campus, faculty are asked to use good judgement in allowing an absence of a student who feels their in-person attendance would adversely affect their safety and therefore cause their absence.
+In these situations, students are expected to switch to the online option for the class, if available, or catch up missed class material.